NavigationContentFooter

 The link is a secure one-time-use link.
 If you have lost it or if you need another one later, you can generate a new one by running /home/zulip/deployments/current/manage.py generate_realm_creation_link in the Zulip main directory.

 6. Open your web browser and point it to your Zulip activation link.
-Enter your email address to create new organization.
+Enter your email address to create a new organization.
 Confirm by clicking Create Organization:

 7. Complete the registration by providing your organization’s name and additional information, such as a secure password.
 Once completed, you see Zulip’s main screen: